jeeliz/jeelizFaceFilter/README.md

 [comment]:![giphy-downsized-large](https://user-images.githubusercontent.com/11960872/37475622-6a602cf6-2873-11e8-83f0-134b6c1ba666.gif)

 If you have not bought a webcam yet, a screenshot video of some of these examples is available [on Youtube](https://youtu.be/jQkaJoMGinQ).
-You can also subscribe to the [Jeeliz Youtube channel](https://www.youtube.com/channel/UC3XmXH1T3d1XFyOhrRiiUeA) or to the [@StartupJeeliz Twitter account](https://twitter.com/Jeeliz_AR) to be kept informed of our cutting edge developments.
+You can also subscribe to the [Jeeliz Youtube channel](https://www.youtube.com/channel/UC3XmXH1T3d1XFyOhrRiiUeA) or to the [@Jeeliz_AR Twitter account](https://twitter.com/Jeeliz_AR) to be kept informed of our cutting edge developments.